BranchMetrics/android-branch-deep-linking-attribution/README.md

 }
 ```

-#### Close session (session tracking to support for minSdkVersion < 14)
+###Close session (session tracking to support for minSdkVersion < 14)

-Note: There is no need to use this method if you use _automatic session management_ as described above and only support minSdkVersion >= 14
+**Note:** There is no need to use this method if you use _automatic session management_ as described above and only support minSdkVersion >= 14.

-Required: this call will clear the deep link parameters when the app is closed, so they can be refreshed after a new link is clicked or the app is reopened.
+**Required:** this call will clear the deep link parameters when the app is closed, so they can be refreshed after a new link is clicked or the app is reopened.

+####Method

 ```java
 @Override